bantioco/Memorize/README.md

 # Memorize
 Memorize for me, password, link...
-And synchronise all computer in local network
+And synchronise all computer in local network.

 # Project
 nwjs